cloudcreate-dk/essentials-project/components/spring-boot-starter-postgresql-event-store/README.md

 # Essentials Components - Essentials Postgresql: Spring Boot starter

-This library provides Spring Boot auto-configuration for all Postgresql focused Essentials components.
+This library provides Spring Boot auto-configuration for all Postgresql focused Essentials components as well as the Postgresql `EventStore`.
 All `@Beans` auto-configured by this library use `@ConditionalOnMissingBean` to allow for easy overriding.

-To use `spring-boot-starter-postgresql` to add the following dependency:
+To use `spring-boot-starter-postgresql-event-store` to add the following dependency:
 ```
 <dependency>
     <groupId>dk.cloudcreate.essentials.components</groupId>
-    <artifactId>spring-boot-starter-postgresql</artifactId>
+    <artifactId>spring-boot-starter-postgresql-event-store</artifactId>
     <version>0.9.1</version>
 </dependency>
 ```

+This will ensure to include the `spring-boot-starter-postgresql` starter, so you don't need to include it as well.

 `EssentialsComponentsConfiguration` auto-configures:
 - Jackson/FasterXML JSON modules: